rackerlabs/rackspace-howto-dev/content/rackconnect/multiple-ssl-certificates-on-a-single-rackconnected-cloud-server-pat.md

 Each cloud server comes with a single private IP address.
-When leveraging RackConnect, if you need direct access to the cloud server from the Internet, you can use the public IP assigned to your RackConnected cloud server (the **Provision public IP address** Automation Feature must be enabled).
-This public IP address leverages a NAT (Network Address Translation) on your network device to translate the public IP address to the private IP address of your cloud server.
+When leveraging RackConnect, if you need direct access to the cloud server from the Internet, you can use the public IP address assigned to your RackConnect cloud server (the **Provision public IP address** Automation Feature must be enabled).
+This public IP address leverages a Network Address Translation (NAT) on your network device to translate the public IP address to the private IP address of your cloud server.

 Sometimes, you need to have more than one public IP address assigned to a single cloud server.
-The most common case for this is when you are hosting multiple SSL sites on a single server and are not able to use a wildcard certificate.
-Because only one private (10.x) address is allowed on each cloud server, this setup can be accomplished leveraging PAT (Port Address Translation) on your network device versus NAT.
+The most common case is when you are hosting multiple SSL sites on a single cloud server and are not able to use a wildcard certificate.
+Because only one private (10.x) address is allowed on each cloud server, this setup can be accomplished by leveraging Port Address Translation (PAT) on your network device versus NAT.

-For example, if you have a single Cloud Server that you want to use to host `https://www.example-domain.com` and `https://www.example-domain-2.com`, your network device could be set up as
+For example, if you have a single cloud server that you want to use to host `https:// www.example-domain.com` and `https:// www.example-domain-2.com`, you could set up your network device as
 follows:

--   Cloud server private IP address is 10.1.1.1
+-   Cloud Server private IP address is 10.1.1.1
 -   DNS points `www.example-domain.com` to public IP 1.1.1.1
 -   DNS points `www.example-domain-2.com` to public IP 1.1.1.2
 -   PAT entry on network device points 1.1.1.1 port 443 to 10.1.1.1 port